Drakkar-Software/OctoBot-Blog/2023-03-introducing_the_strategy_designer.md

 - Other insightful metrics

 # Compare backtesting runs
-Being able to see the exact behavior of your strategy through time in each backtest is good, comparing those values accross backtesting results is better.
+Being able to see the exact behavior of your strategy through time in each backtest is good, comparing those values across backtesting results is better.

 ![graph-comparison](https://raw.githubusercontent.com/Drakkar-Software/OctoBot-Blog/master/resources/images/introducing-the-strategy-designer/comparison.png)